Chester County Domestic Violence Lawyer

 • Second-degree felony: ten years in prison and up to $25,000 in fines

 You could also be ordered to attend anger management classes or counseling.
-Ultimately, the punishment you face will depend on the severity of the crime and whether there has been a pattern of abuse.
+Ultimately, the punishment you face will depend on the severity of the crime and whether there has been a pattern of abuse – among many other factors.

 Order of Protection From Abuse (PFA Orders)